zulip/zulip/docs/translating/internationalization.md

   find your string.

-There's a lot of other interesting differences that are important for i18n (e.g. Zulip has a "Full Name" field rather than "First Name" and "Last Name" because different cultures order the surnames and given names differently), but the above issues are likely to be relevant to most people working on Zulip.
+There's a lot of other interesting differences that are important for i18n (e.g. Zulip has a "full name" field rather than "first name" and "last name" because different cultures order the surnames and given names differently), but the above issues are likely to be relevant to most people working on Zulip.